Australian Broadband Advisory Council Terms of Reference

 - a framework for setting targets and measuring and evaluating progress.

-The strategies will be developed in consultation with key stakeholders in these sectors, including the relevant portfolio Ministers (through the Minister for Communications, Cyber Safety and the Arts) and their agencies through sub-groups to be established for each sector.
+The strategies will be developed in consultation with key stakeholders in these sectors, including the relevant portfolio Ministers (through the Minister for Communications, Urban Infrastructure, Cities and the Arts) and their agencies through sub-groups to be established for each sector.

 The Council will have regard to: